Useful software and apps for academic writing.

 There are lots of tools you can use to find sources for your assignments.

-Always losing your notes?
-Need an application which will work across different platforms?
-We showcase some online note taking applications, looking at how you can annotate PDFs and other online documents to be efficient with you note taking.
+In the resources for our Taking note of note taking applications session, we showcase some online note taking applications, looking at how you can annotate PDFs and other online documents to be efficient with you note taking.

 Accessibility tools can help everyone in some way.
 The University provides some tools you can use for free to make things easier, particularly for digital reading and writing.